M0u1ea5/My_Voice_Assistant/README.md

 # MY_ASSISTANT

 ## INSTRUCTIONS
-you need to download various library here is the procedure to download all these libraries
+you need to download various libraries.
+Here is the procedure to download all these libraries
 ```python
 //open your command prompt and type the following lines one by one
 pip install SpeechRecognition